jekil/awesome-hacking/Readme.rst

 - `PEDA <https://github.com/longld/peda>`_ - Python Exploit Development Assistance for GDB.
 - `Plasma <https://github.com/joelpx/plasma>`_ - Interactive disassembler for x86/ARM/MIPS.
 Generates indented pseudo-code with colored syntax code.
 - `Radare2 <http://www.radare.org>`_ - Opensource, crossplatform reverse engineering framework.
+- `Toolbag <https://github.com/aaronportnoy/toolbag>`_ - The IDA Toolbag is a plugin providing supplemental functionality to Hex-Rays IDA Pro disassembler.
 - `Voltron <https://github.com/snare/voltron>`_ - An extensible debugger UI toolkit written in Python.
 It aims to improve the user experience of various debuggers (LLDB, GDB, VDB and WinDbg) by enabling the attachment of utility views that can retrieve and display data from the debugger host.
 - `WinDbg <https://developer.microsoft.com/en-us/windows/hardware/windows-driver-kit>`_ - Windows Driver Kit and WinDbg.
 - `WinHex <http://www.winhex.com/winhex/>`_ - A hexadecimal editor, helpful in the realm of computer forensics, data recovery, low-level data processing, and IT security.